-This is an important question, which demands an honest answer, because it is entirely connected with the risk you will face and shall bear in the future.
+This is a general question, which demands an realistic answer, because it is entirely connected with the risk you will face in the future.
 If you want to take the risk on your own, you will also have all the profits for you but If you choose to be joined by other shareholder/s, you will bear the risk and share the profits together.

 Other important question here is the one concerning the votes at the General Assembly.
 The legislation establishes enough protection mechanisms when taking decisions at the General Assembly for the majority shareholders as well as for the minority shareholders.

 The registered ADs can have a one-step management system and a two-step management system.
 For the One-step management system there is a Board of Directors and a General Assembly, while the Two-step system requires the establishment of a Management Board and a Supervisory Board and a General Assembly.